ATCC-Bioinformatics/AGP_methylation/README.md

 Please note that the ATCC® Genome Portal is a living database and some datasets were produced prior to current modified-basecalling technology became available (e.g., samples were sequenced on the R9 flowcells prior to the release of R10).

+## Genomes with available methylation datasets
+For a list of genomes that currently have methylation data on the AGP, refer to [this table](agp_items_with_methylation.txt).
+This table will be continually updated as we add more methylation data to the AGP.

+## Additional Links

 ### dorado link
 https://github.com/nanoporetech/dorado/